HenkoBeukes/binary-search-tree/readme.md

-# Self-balancing Binary search tree,
+# Self-balancing BinarySearchTree
+This advanced data structure takes nodes consisting of tuples of key value pairs and place it in the tree according to the binary model.
-A Self balancing binary search tree taking nodes of strings as key and value and placing the node in the tree.
-The tree structure provides fiull CRUD functionality and a basic visualization.
-The tree can e saved as a pickle and saved trees can be retrieved and manipulated.
+The tree structure provides full CRUD functionality and a basic visualization.
+The tree can be saved as a pickle and saved trees can be retrieved and manipulated.